pawannaik07/pawannaik07/README.md

 # Pawan Naik

-Automation/Manual Test professional with more than 3 years of experience with technical skills such as Java, Selenium, JMeter, and TestNG.
+Automation/Manual Test professional with more than 4 years of experience with technical skills such as JavaScript, Playwright, JMeter, and PostMan.

 ---